-Chatting with survivors and experts like Selco and Fernando is something you can do, too, during the next session of Preppers University’s live courses.
+Learning from survivors and experts like Selco and Fernando is something you can do, too, in a Preppers University class.
 It’s a whole different experience than just reading words in a book or on a computer screen.
 When Selco talks movingly of his family and neighbors and their struggle for survival, you almost feel as though you are there, and you get a deeper understanding of survival in a world of chaos, violence, and scarcity.

 Latest posts by The Survival Mom (see all)

 - Organize Your Emergency Evacuation in 5 Simple Steps - January 12, 2020

 - 13 Survival Must-Haves You May Not Have Thought Of - January 5, 2020

 - 13 Food Storage New Year’s Resolutions - January 3, 2020

 - Could You Survive TEOTWAWKI in Your State?
 Here are the 5 Best and Worst States for Survival - December 30, 2019

 - A Survival Mom’s Christmas Wish List - December 13, 2019